wishpedigo/testing/scripts/README.md

 # From the project root
 npm run seed:users    # Creates 5 basic test users
-npm run seed:all      # Creates 8 users with comprehensive test data
+npm run seed:all      # Creates 8 users with comprehensive test data npm run empty:worlds  # Empties all world data from MongoDB
 ```

 ## 📊 What Gets Created